nblilili/Learn-vuepress/docs/en/02_mult_audio/05_adv_func/01_audio_management/macOS.md

 ### Custom audio capture and rendering

-During real-time audio transmission, the JC SDK will start the default audio module for audio collection.
-However, for audio devices that do not support the system’s standard API, or if you want to use the audio module you already have for audio collection and pre-transmission processing, you can start a separate acquisition/play thread to put the audio data you collect/need to play into Juphoon Perform subsequent operations on the corresponding interface.
+During the real-time audio transmission, the JC SDK will start the default audio module for audio collection.
+However, for audio devices that do not support the system’s standard API, or if you want to use the audio module you already have for audio collection and pre-transmission processing, you can start a separate capture/play thread to put the audio data you collect/need to play into the corresponding interface of Juphoon to do subsequent operations.

 Refer to the following steps to implement the custom audio source function in your project: